exking/udi-nest2-poly/README.md

 ```

 ### Configuration
 Once installed -  look in the `logs/debug.log` file - you will see an URL that you will need to follow in order to authorize the Node Server to access your Nest devices.
-You will be taken to the Nest web site and given an alphanumeric PIN value.
-Go into Polyglot web interface, open Nest2 Node Server and go into Custom Parameters.
-Add a key named `pin`, use PIN given by the Nest web site as a value.
-Note that PIN can be used only once, new PIN will be required if Node Server is deleted and then re-added into Polyglot.
-Restart the Node Server - it should be able to authenticate with Nest API and add nodes to ISY.
+Please allow NodeServer about 30 seconds to complete the process after you've authorized with your Nest account.
+DO NOT restart the Node Server or you will have to start all over.

 ### Notes
 "Nest" is trademarked, see [https://www.nest.com](https://www.nest.com) for more information.
 This Node Server is neither developed nor endorsed by Nest or Google.